tresinformal/drakkar/README.md

 To join, send Richel a Discord Friend Request: `richelbilderbeek#9002`.
 He'll add you to the tresinformal server.

+Our Discord server has mostly obvious rules.
+One rule that needs to be written down, however, is that members are never allowed to silence another member, not even as a joke.

 See this video for an introduction: [YouTube](https://youtu.be/zyn5VyNjz5I) [download (.OGG)](http://richelbilderbeek.nl/dutch_by_kids_students.ogv)

 ## Meetings